 Trulieve will develop policies to regularly analyze the effectiveness of its diversity training and diversity hiring/employee advancement programs.
 As part of that regular analysis, Trulieve's Human Resources Manager will annually audit all job applications received by the company to ensure that the company is attracting interest from a diverse population of applicants which includes minorities, women, veterans, people with disabilities, and people of all gender identities and sexual orientations.
 The Human Resources Manager will also audit all new hiring decisions to ensure that the company's commitment to a diverse and inclusive work environment is reflected in its hiring decisions and employee profile.
 The Human Resources Manager will report the results of these audits to the Trulieve executive team at least once per year in the form of an Annual Diversity Audit Report.
-The executive team will annually review the results of the report and determine whether the company's diversity policies have yielded a staff that reflects the diverse community of Holyoke, and give special attention to ensuring that Trulieve's workforce reflects the substantial Latino community in the city.
-The executive team shall amend and update the Trulieve diversity training and/or diversity hiring/employee advancement programs as necessary to ensure that the policies have yielded a diverse workforce that reflects Holyoke.
+The executive team will annually review the results of the report and determine whether the company's diversity policies have yielded a staff that reflects the diversity of Northampton and nearby, diverse municipalities such as Holyoke.
+The executive team shall amend and update the Trulieve diversity training and/or diversity hiring/employee advancement programs as necessary to ensure that the policies have yielded a diverse workforce that reflects the area surrounding Trulieve's retail facility.

-Trulieve's long-term goal is a minimum of 50% diverse (i.e., minorities, women, veterans, people with disabilities, and LGBTQ+ individuals) employees at its Holyoke cultivation and manufacturing facility by year 5 of operations.
+Trulieve's long-term goal is a minimum of 50% diverse (i.e., minorities, women, veterans, people with disabilities, and LGBTQ+ individuals) employees at its Northampton facility by year 5 of operations.
 Trulieve's Human Resources Manager will oversee progress toward this long-term hiring goal by obtaining, at least annually, employee biographical data through self-identifying surveys.
 This will permit Trulieve's Human Resources Manager to measure progress toward Trulieve's diversity hiring goals.
 Trulieve's Human Resources Manager will annually report progress to the executive team and ensure that Trulieve meets its long-term diversity hiring goal.
 Furthermore, the Human Resources Manager is responsible for ensuring that Trulieve meets the following intermediate goals in years 1-4 of operation: